AdiIsBack/Water-Tracker-System/README.md

 A simple web-based Water Tracker app built using HTML.
 It helps users track their daily water intake easily.

+(SPECIFICALLY DESIGNED FOR DESKTOP-MOBILE EXPERIENCE MAY NOT BE AS AESTHETIC)

 ---

 ## 🚀 Features